IOSS identifier in VAT payments and customs clearance

 As a rule, you don’t need to know the IOSS number of the online store.
 The online store usually provides the IOSS number and other information needed for the declaration directly to the transport company that delivers your purchase, and the transport company declares the consignment for you.

-- When the service asks the price of your consignment, check the invoice you have received.
-If the Finnish VAT is specified on the invoice, enter the price without the Finnish VAT.
-If the Finnish VAT is not specified on the invoice, enter the total sum of the invoice or ask the seller for a new invoice in which the Finnish VAT is specified.
+• When the service asks the price of your consignment, check the invoice you have received.
+If the Finnish VAT is itemised on the invoice, enter the price without the Finnish VAT.
+If the Finnish VAT is not itemised on the invoice, enter the total sum of the invoice or ask the seller for a new invoice on which the Finnish VAT is itemised.

-- On page 2, “Consignment details”, you are asked if you bought the goods from an IOSS seller, i.e. if you already paid the Finnish VAT when you purchased the goods.
+• On page 2, “Consignment details”, you are asked: “Did you buy the goods from an IOSS seller, i.e. did you pay Finnish VAT already when you purchased the goods?”

-If you don’t have the IOSS number and you have to pay the VAT again, please ask the online store to return the VAT you have paid.
-Customs does not return the VAT for IOSS consignments.
+If you do not have the IOSS number or the service does not accept the IOSS number you have provided, you will have to pay the VAT again.
+You can ask the online store to repay you the VAT you have paid.
+Customs does not repay the VAT for IOSS purchases.

 You have paid VAT to the IOSS seller already at the time of your purchase, but you cannot get an IOSS identifier from the web store or the service does not accept the identifier you provide.
 This means that you have to pay VAT again in connection with customs clearance, and contact the seller for a refund of the tax.
 Enter the price that does not include the Finnish VAT as the value of your consignment.
 The VAT is repaid by the web store, not by Customs.
 (Finnish Value Added Tax Act, section 94(1)(24), Finlex, in Finnish.)